Wednesday, August 27, 2008

 When making compound butter, don’t melt the butter in the microwave.
 You want room temperature butter, not melted butter.
 After adding the flavorings, you can roll it in wax paper, parchment paper, or plastic wrap and return it to the refrigerator to set.
 You can store it in the freezer for up to one month and slice off what you need.

 Tips: If the compound butter is frozen, you can grate it onto the meat or vegetables.
-Another tip from Amy Snider was to tie up compound butter in cheesecloth and rub it over corn on the cob.
+Another tip was to tie up compound butter in cheesecloth and rub it over corn on the cob.

 Click to enlarge image